SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-12-03-the-mindset-of-a-high-performing-sdr.md

 published: true
 title: The Mindset of a High-Performing SDR
 description: >-
-  Let's dive right in and whiteboard this: You see the difference?
   The low-performing SDR has this defeatist mindset.
-In their head, the prospect is way above them and the SDR isn't worthy of their time.
-This is the biggest challenge that SDRs have.
+In their head, the prospect is way above them and the SDR isn't worthy of their time.This is the biggest challenge that SDRs have.
 Getting over this mental hump.
+Today, let's dive into the mindset of a high-performing SDR.
 coverImage: img/jl0.jpeg
 publishDate: 'December 1, 2018'
 author: Jeremy Leveille